 Fees

-The administrator of the Program, Stable, earns fees based on the amount of funds maintained at Receiving Institutions under the Program, including Program Deposits.
+The administrator of the Program, R&T, earns fees based on the amount of funds maintained at Receiving Institutions under the Program, including Program Deposits.
 Your Institution and Sending Institution also may earn fees for its services with respect to the Program – if fees are earned, this is identified on the Program Information Notice.

 Fees shall not be paid to Your Institution or Sending Institution with respect to Program Deposits that are Qualified Retirement Funds if Your Institution or Sending Institution functions in a fiduciary capacity with respect to those Qualified Retirement Funds (whether within or outside of the Program) unless a prohibited transaction avoidance strategy is available (for ease, “Fiduciary Capacity”).
 “Qualified Retirement Funds” are funds that are subject to Title I and/or Title II of the Employee Retirement Income Security Act of 1974, as amended (“ERISA”), including funds of (i) employee benefit plans described by ERISA §3(3); (ii) individual retirement accounts described by Internal Revenue Code §408(a); (iii) health savings accounts described by Internal Revenue Code §223; or (iv) any other account or annuity described in Internal Revenue Code §§ 4975(e)(1)(B) through (F).

-The fee that Stable earns is paid by each Receiving Institution and is an amount determined between Stable, Your Institution, Sending Institution and/or such Receiving Institution and is in consideration for services related to Program Deposits maintained at that Receiving Institution.
-The fee that Your Institution and Sending Institution may earn (if any) is paid by each Receiving Institution and is an amount determined between Stable, Your Institution, Sending Institution and/or such Receiving Institution.
-The amount of the fee paid to Stable, Your Institution (if any) and Sending Institution (if any) will affect the Interest Rate paid on your Program Account.
+The fee that R&T earns is paid by each Receiving Institution and is an amount determined between R&T, Your Institution, Sending Institution and/or such Receiving Institution and is in consideration for services related to Program Deposits maintained at that Receiving Institution.
+The fee that Your Institution and Sending Institution may earn (if any) is paid by each Receiving Institution and is an amount determined between R&T, Your Institution, Sending Institution and/or such Receiving Institution.
+The amount of the fee paid to R&T, Your Institution (if any) and Sending Institution (if any) will affect the Interest Rate paid on your Program Account.
 Subject to Section IX.B.2. above, Your Institution and Sending Institution may earn a higher fee if you participate in the Program than if you participate in other accounts or products offered by Your Institution or Sending Institution, such as if you purchase shares in a Money Fund (as defined below).

 Interest rates may vary based upon prevailing economic and business conditions.
 The Receiving Institutions do not have a duty to offer the highest interest rates available or rates that are comparable to money market mutual funds (“Money Funds”).
 The interest rates are not required to be, and may not be competitive with, prevailing market interest rates.
 By comparison, Money Funds generally seek to achieve the highest rate of return consistent with their investment objectives, which can be found in their prospectuses.